aristanetworks/avd/ansible_collections/arista/avd/docs/how-to/vscode-container.md

 0fd39cc2dd3d   avdteam/vscode:latest   "/bin/entrypoint.sh"     10 seconds ago   Up 9 seconds    0.0.0.0:8080->8080/tcp   inspiring_germain
 ```

-And you can now connect to your VSCode instance using your favorite browser with the following URL:
+You should be able to connect to your VSCode instance using your favorite browser with the following URL:

 ```bash
 http://<IP ADDR of DOCKER Machine>:8080/?folder=/home/avd/arista-ansible